pde-rent/MathFonts/README.md

 This repository contains a build system to fetch various open source OpenType fonts with a MATH table as well as the corresponding fonts to use for the surrounding text (if any).
-The fonts are automatically downloaded, processed, and converted into WOFF (with zopfli compression) and WOFF2 formats using [fonttools](https://github.com/behdad/fonttools), which may perform additional optimizations.
+The fonts are automatically downloaded, processed, and converted into WOFF2 format using [fonttools](https://github.com/behdad/fonttools), which may perform additional optimizations.
 It is expected that all the transformations preserve [Functional Equivalence](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL_web_fonts_and_RFNs#33301a9c) and so Reserved Font Names remain unchanged.